-"We say Yizkor even for those (lofty) neshamos that are not needy of any rectification," the Rebbe says.
-148 "(We can derive this) from the well-known custom of Chassidim to mention my father-in-law, the (Frierdiker) Rebbe, and also the previous Rebbeim they were personally connected to.
+154) See www.asktherav.com #7960 155) This does not mean that it must be held by each person.
+There were times that the Rebbe did not approach the bimah for Yizkor.
+156) though we are not meticulous that each person who is reciting Yizkor should have received an aliyah 157) This is the instruction in the Alter Rebbe's siddur and many other more contemporary sources.
+See Hebrew footnotes for a comprehensive list.
+158) Roshei Devarim of Sichas Acharon shel Pesach 5726 of Chassidim to mention my father-in-law, the (Frierdiker) Rebbe, and also the previous Rebbeim they were personally connected to.
 So this Yizkor has an effect on the one reciting it.
 However, we must say that the holy neshamah mentioned is also uplifted, as the liturgy of Yizkor states clearly."
 It is customary to pledge tzedakah while saying Yizkor; whether as a general pledge or actually specifying the amount-both are legitimate practices.
-149

 The difference between Yizkor and Av harachamim is that Yizkor is recited by individuals in the merit of particular souls, whereas Av harachamim is recited by the public in the merit of all departed souls from the Jewish community at large.
 Usually, on a day on which Tachanun is not recited, Av harachamim is also omitted because it is a universal form of Yizkor.
 But today, when individuals need to recite Yizkor, they recite Av harachamim as part of that service, so it may also be recited by those who do not need to recite Yizkor, if they so wish.
+MUSAF Musaf for shalosh regalim is recited like yesterday.